madelineleclair/ProjectLaunch/README.md

   .where('launch = true', 'goal > funding')
   .order('funding DESC').limit(3)
   ```
-  All information about almost funded projects is held in the projects slice of state in redux under the subcategory of almost funded.
+  All information about almost funded projects is held in the projects slice of state in Redux under the subcategory of almost funded.
 Visitors also have the ability to search for projects by key words in the title, location, and category.
 Searching is accomplished using pg_search.
 Once a user inputs the search term and hits enter, he/she is redirected to the search results page.

   ## Future Features For Production
     ### Contributions